ujjwal2131/Resume_Projects/Sales and Finance Analytics/Finance Analytics/Finance Performance Dashboard/README.md

-**Note:** Due to file size limitations, the 'Finance Performance Dashboard' is available via OneDrive.<br>
+**Note:** Due to platform limitations, the 'Finance Performance Dashboard' is available via OneDrive.<br>
-To view the dashboard, click [here](https://1drv.ms/x/s!AuEpb2KlMZkGkRCamb4dxo2Kb8AB?e=Nkhv7j).
+To access the dashboard, click [here](https://1drv.ms/x/s!AuEpb2KlMZkGkRCamb4dxo2Kb8AB?e=Nkhv7j).

-**Instructions to Open the File:**
+**Instructions to Properly Open and View the File:**
-- As this excel dashboard is built on top op power query, power pivot and pivot table you might not able to use the slicers to filter the visuals.
+- Click the provided URL to access the file on OneDrive.
+- Since the file exceeds 25 MB, you may encounter an error message stating:<br>
+*"Sorry, we can't open your workbook in Excel Online because it exceeds the 25 MB file size limit.<br>
+You'll need to open this in the desktop app."*
-- To get rid of this issue, once you hit the attached URL, click on "Open in Desktop Mode'
+- To resolve this, simply click on "Open in Desktop App."
-- Then click on 'enable edit mode' to open the dashboard properly.
+- Once opened in the desktop app, click "Enable Editing" to fully interact with the dashboard.